housecurve/housecurve.github.io/docs/manual/file_formats.md

 It is normal for a change in overall system gain to happen when using a convolver.
 You will need a way to adjust the overall gain to avoid distortion.

-When exporting the impulse response of IIR filters (ex: PEQs), the tail of the impulse response will never actually reach zero (that's what Infinite Impulse Response means).
-This is why HouseCurve exports a relatively long impulse response.
-On some systems, the length of this filter will cause high CPU usage.
-In this situation, you can experiment with truncating the impulse response by shortening it in a audio editor like [Audacity](https://www.audacityteam.org).

 ## Test signal